shinminje20/IMLE-Unconditional-Implicit-Maximum-Likelihood-Estimation/README.md

 CIMLE DataLoader takes additional arguments upon normal Dataloader. kkm, model, corruptor, z_gen, loss_fn, num_samples, sample_parallelism, code_bs, subsample_size, num_iteration are additionals.
 Key arguments here are `kkm`, `num_iteration`, and `subsample_size`.

-During initialization, `num_chained_loaders` determines how many chained dataloader to be generatedm.
+During initialization, `num_chained_loaders` determines how many chained dataloader to be generated.
 This is calculated as follows:

 ```
 if num_iteration is greater than (subsample_size // batch_size)          # subsample_size // batch_size is how many batch data can be fitted